4 reasons to be a School Resource Officer

 A School Resource Officer’s daily contacts are powerful – the SRO is not only a protector and provider of safety, but a role model for many kids who sometimes have no other positive role models in their lives.

 One ethics instructor who does an exercise in his Academy Ethics Classes where he asks recruits to name role models in their life says, “In nearly every class I have done this exercise in, someone has named a School Resource Officer.
-Some of those recruits confided later that they had come from a violent home and the school resource officer had made the difference in their life.”
+Some of those recruits confided later that they had come from a violent home and the School Resource Officer had made the difference in their life.”

-In September of 2006, a student became concerned and reported information to the Vice Principal and School Resource Officers at the Green Bay East High School.
-Three students were ultimately arrested and during search warrants police found their rifles, their sawed off shotgun, 20 “rudely constructed explosive devices,” gas masks and their plans written out in detail predicting a blood bath at the High School, which was thwarted.
+In September 2006, a student became concerned and reported information to the Vice Principal and School Resource Officers at the Green Bay East High School.
+Three students were ultimately arrested and during search warrants police found their rifles, their sawed off shotgun, 20 “rudely constructed explosive devices,” gas masks and their plans written out in detail predicting a blood bath at the school, which was thwarted.